Profile (CV) of the research teaching staff

 Download curriculum in PDF format Go to personal website Go to ORCID page

-As a review of the scientific trajectory, during the first years of research work I have developed new numerical approximation methods with special emphasis on mesh-free methods, applying these techniques under a Lagrangian philosophy for the simulation of incompressible media.
-I have worked on the development of new high-order mesh-free methods based on the Maximum Entropy principle.
-As well as a novel technique for the construction of B-Spline surfaces using mesh-free approximation schemes.
-I have also participated very actively in the development of a Separation of Variables Representation technique for its application in multiscale problems, solving Partial Differential Equation problems in high dimensional spaces or with a high number of degrees of freedom.
-That germ consolidated the technique of Proper Generalized Decomposition (PGD), where I have participated very actively in its development and has allowed its application to many fields such as real-time computational simulation; surgical simulators; and its application to Augmented Reality among other topics.
-In recent years, research has been focused on the development of techniques based on Artificial Intelligence, especially data-driven computational mechanics.
+As a review of my scientific career, during the early years, my research focused on developing new numerical approximation methods, with a particular emphasis on meshless methods, applying these techniques under a Lagrangian philosophy for the simulation of incompressible media.
+I worked on developing new high-order meshless methods based on the Maximum Entropy principle, as well as a novel technique for constructing B-Spline surfaces using meshless approximation schemes.
+I also actively participated in the development of a Separable Variable Representation technique for application in multiscale problems, solving Partial Differential Equations in high-dimensional spaces or with a high number of degrees of freedom.
+This groundwork led to the consolidation of the Proper Generalized Decomposition (PGD) technique, in which I have been deeply involved in its development, enabling its application in various fields such as real-time computational simulation, surgical simulators, and Augmented Reality, among others.

 © Computing and Communications Service of the University of Zaragoza (Pedro Cerbuna 12, 50009 ZARAGOZA - SPAIN)